sunilkumarm080/ngx/README.md

 Also, constructing custom charts is possible by leveraging the various ngx-charts components that are exposed through the ngx-charts module.

-For more info, check out the [documentation](https://swimlane.gitbooks.io/ngx-charts/content/) and the [demos](https://swimlane.github.io/ngx-charts/).

 ## Features
 ### Chart Types